Yasashari/C4-contest/GMX.md

 https://github.com/0x00012345/gmx-synthetics/blob/8028cb8022b85174be861b311f1082b5b76239df/contracts/deposit/ExecuteDepositUtils.sol#L402

 ## Impact
-getAdjustedLongAndShortTokenAmounts() function is always revert .
+getAdjustedLongAndShortTokenAmounts() function is always reverted .
 So it will not return adjustedLongTokenAmount and adjustedShortTokenAmount as expected.

 ## Tools Used